Waxolunist/christian.sterzl.info/resources/content/blog/vim-as-ide-for-python.md

 ### Exuberant Ctags

-In order to present the outline of python files I use the tagbar plugin.
+In order to present the outline of Python files I use the tagbar plugin.
 The tagbar plugin uses the output of the [exuberant ctags](http://ctags.sourceforge.net/) library.
 At least version 5.5 is required.